Top 25 Skills Digital Marketing Manager should have in 2022

 Most digital marketing managers have a lot on their plate.
 They're responsible for developing and managing marketing campaigns, overseeing social media accounts, crafting email marketing blasts, writing website copy, and more.
 As a result, multitasking skills are essential for success in this role.

-Being able to juggle multiple tasks at once can help a digital marketing strategist stay organised and efficient in their work.
+Being able to juggle multiple tasks at once can help digital marketing strategists stay organised and efficient in their work.
 It's also important for being able to adapt on the fly and respond quickly to changes or challenges that come up.

 25. Project Leadership